Seagram heiress Clare Bronfman pleads guilty in New York sex cult case

 Actress Allison Mack, best known for her role on the WB television show “Smallville,” pleaded guilty earlier this month to blackmailing two women in connection with Nxivm.
 Former Nxivm president Nancy Salzman and her daughter Lauren Salzman pleaded guilty in March.

-Another Nxivm member, Kathy Russell, is expected to plead guilty later on Friday, according to a court calendar.
-That would leave Raniere as the sole defendant in a trial expected to begin later this month.
+Another Nxivm member, Kathy Russell, also pleaded guilty Friday to falsifying a visa application for another person associated with Nxivm, leaving Raniere as the sole defendant in a trial expected to begin next week.

 Raniere, 58, was arrested on sex trafficking charges in March 2018, and is being held without bail.